Fair Warning Excerpt

 “When was this?”

-“I can’t pinpoint the exact date but it was after I moved in here.
+“I can’t pinpoint the exact date but I think it was about six months after I moved in here.
 So about a year ago.
 Probably a Friday night.
 That’s when I would usually go down there.”

 “Did you have sex with her?”

-I should have expected the question but it hit me out of the blue.
+I should have anticipated the question but it hit me unexpectedly.

 “That’s none of your business,” I said.
 “It was a year ago.”